Videos won't play on Mac

-In the 90s, our greatest fear was to encounter a virus.
+In the 90s, our greatest fear was encountering a virus.
 Today, all kinds of malware — adware, spyware, ransomware — are hiding all around the web, especially in software downloads.

 So it might be possible that your Adobe Flash Player download was infected.
 But it’s not the end of the world yet!
 Even here, CleanMyMac X has got your back:

-- Download the free edition of CleanMyMac X (if you haven’t already done so).
+- Download the CleanMyMac X for free (if you haven’t already done so).

 - Navigate to Malware Removal in the sidebar under the Protection section.